Important Power BI Formulas for Dynamic Filters to Know

 This measure will return the minimum ID value of user selection.
 In case no value is selected, the option with ID = 1 (Monthly) will be displayed.

-4. Put the User’s Selection Into Context With SWITCH
+4. Put the User’s Selection Into Context With the SWITCH Function

 The next step is the most interesting since it puts the user’s selection into the context of the existing data model.
 Within the online sales table, I’ll create the following measure: